-Information regarding how KFA, on behalf of the Funds, voted proxies is available on the SEC's website at http://sec.gov.
+Information regarding how KFA voted proxies on behalf of the Funds is available on the SEC's website at http://sec.gov.
+Information regarding how KFA voted proxies on behalf of Client accounts is available upon request.

-KFA must provide the Funds' Board with a report that describes any significant issues that arose during the year as they relate to voting proxies including any votes that were made inconsistent with KFA's stated proxy voting policies and procedures.
-Additionally, on an at least annual basis, any changes to KFA's proxy voting policies and procedure as they relate to the Funds, must be reported to the Board, which shall review and in its discretion, approve the use of such amended proxy voting policies and procedures.
+KFA must provide the Funds' Board with a report that describes any significant issues that arose during the year as they relate to voting proxies, including any votes that were made inconsistent with this policy.
+Additionally, on at least an annual basis, any changes to this policy with respect to the Funds must be reported to the Board, which shall review and, in its discretion, approve the use of such amended policy.